cmainov/NCIdietscores/README.md

 ### Notes
 ___

-* `qfs_scores` and `mfs_scores` require specifically-formatted datasets as inputs.
+* `pef_scores` and `mfs_scores` require specifically-formatted datasets as inputs.
 Data examples can be accessed using:

 ```
 library( NCIdietscores )

 NCIdietscores::diet.data # toy data example for `mfs_scores`
-NCIdietscores::test.data # toy data example for `qfs_scores`
+NCIdietscores::test.data # toy data example for `pef_scores`
 ```

 * Alternatively, users may also specify their own column names though these functions already assume a default set of column names.
-See function documentation (`?qfs_scores` or `?mfs_scores`) for a guide on specifying column names and the function calls.
+See function documentation (`?pef_scores` or `?mfs_scores`) for a guide on specifying column names and the function calls.

 ___